• Skip to primary navigation

 Yes, you heard that right.

-Or, if you are lazy or your husband has sperm count issues, every other day.
+Or, if you can’t handle that or your husband has sperm count issues, every other day.
 NO LESS!

-Now, while your doctor who hasn’t read the latest research may say that 2 or 3 times a week is fine, IT ISN’T. You need to have sex EVERY DAY during your fertile time to maximize your chances of little sperm meeting little egg and making a baby.
+Now, while your doctor who usually works with super fertile 25 year olds, or who doesn’t think anyone has the emotional constitution to manage daily sex may say that 2 or 3 times a week is fine, IT ISN’T if you have any infertility issues you are dealing with (like I did).
+You need to have sex EVERY DAY during your fertile time to maximize your chances of little sperm meeting little egg and making a baby.

-Well, every other day is fine.
+Well, every other day IS fine.
 It’s just not optimal.
 Most websites and doctors suggest every other day because they think that suggesting people have sex every day is too much to ask.
-That’s why when they look at the results from the one study done on this subject- a 1995 study cited at the bottom of this article- they figure once every other day is okay.
+That’s why when they look at the results from the one study done on this subject in 1995- they figure once every other day is okay.

 Here were the results: